bestander/homebridge-philips-hue/ReadMe.md

 # @bestander/homebridge-philips-hue

-Control On/Off, Hue, Saturation and Brightness of a Philips Hue White and Color Ambiance Smart Light without a Bridge.
+Control On/Off and Brightness of a Philips Hue White and Color Ambiance Smart Light without a Bridge.

 ## Prerequisite